hidden-boo/ESMR/README.md

 ## Overview

 This repository implements a **hybrid reinforcement learning system** for **emotion-aware content recommendation**, designed to improve user well-being on social media.
-**Use Case**: Our method targets early intervention for users in negative emotional states and adapts content toward recovery, as described in our [ACM RecSys 2025 submission].
+**Use Case**: Our method targets early intervention for users in negative emotional states and adapts content toward recovery.

 ---